 On the other hand, if you’ve created only one ad group, you can review your campaign reports and see how the selected data segments are performing.
 If they’re underperforming, you’ll want to switch out the underperforming data segments with some fresh ones to boost conversions.

-For contextual targeting, we recommend creating whitelists and blocklists.
+For contextual targeting, we recommend creating preferred lists and block lists.

-A whitelist is a list of your preferred sites.
+A preferred list is a list of your targeted sites.
 Meaning, if you’ve got a good click-through rate from a website or a number of websites, you can create a list to target only those sites in the future.
 To weed out the sites that aren’t driving traffic back to your website, you can create a blocklist.

 We know you’ve heard it before, but it bears repeating: Timing is everything.
 You want your ads to appear in the right place at the right time.
 We recommend looking at the recency of your data, or how recently the data you plan on using was collected, before employing it in a campaign.